AndyTWF/AndyTWF/README.md

 ### 💻 I'm currently working on...

 Currently, I'm leading the Chat team at Ably, building Ably Chat and innovative solutions within a distributed systems environment that deliver realtime experiences at scale.

+### 👨‍🎓 Study!

-I'm also studying for a Master of Sciences in Artificial Intelligence at the University of Bath!
+I'm currently in the second year of a Master of Sciences in Artificial Intelligence at University of Bath!

 ### 💻👐 Open Source!

-In addition to my paid job, I am a Web Services Developer in the VATSIM United Kingdom Division.
+In addition to my paid job, I contribute to open source projects.
+Most notably, I spent 10 years asa Web Services Developer in the VATSIM United Kingdom Division.
 All of the code that I write is open source and you can find my work in my pinned repos!
 Some highlights:

 #### 🧩 UK Controller Plugin